 If the waxing really hurt, your skin is extremely red, and it looks burned and scraped, it's not the end of the world—but it is a problem.
-Likely, the wax was heated and applied too hot, which tends to happen with a wax pot that has an on-off switch rather than an adjustable temperature.
+"Burned and removed skin can be a result of the wax used being far too hot for the skin.
+Removed skin can also occur if the same area is waxed more than once," explains Dr. Hayag.
 Naturally, this particular issue tends to happen with at-home waxing more often than it does with pros.

 Change in Skin Color

 Perhaps your hair hasn’t grown back yet, but it almost looks like it has.
 Or, your skin looks darker, kind of like a sunspot is forming.
 If that's the case, your skin may be extra sensitive to the sun or reacting to a medication you're taking.
 "This [change in skin color] is called post-inflammatory hyperpigmentation.
 It can be caused by the warmth of the wax or the pulling at the hairs.
 Sometimes just the irritation of the waxing causes discoloration," says Gallo.